matuzo/matuzoat/src/blog/improving-the-keyboard-accessibility-of-codepen-embeds.md

 intro: ''
 teaser: >-
   I'm a [huge fan](https://xkcd.com/1378/) of [CodePen](https://codepen.io/)
-  (No, they didn't pay me to write this).
+  (No, they didn’t pay me to write this).
 I'm using it for prototyping, experimenting, sharing code, and in my latest blog post, [The Dark Side of the Grid](https://www.matuzo.at/blog/the-dark-side-of-the-grid/), I'm also making use of their [Embedded Pens](https://codepen.io/embeds/).